An Independent Boarding School for boys in West Sussex

 Our pupils are divided between four Houses, each named after an English Peerage.
-A Head of House and prefect oversee main activites for each House.
+The colour of the pupils tie correlates to the House they are in: Cowdray (Yellow), Norfolk (White), Richmond (Red) and Sussex (Blue).
+A Head of House and Prefect oversee the main activities for each House.

 The Duke of Norfolk is the premier duke in the peerage of England, and also, as Earl of Arundel, the premier earl.
 The Duke of Norfolk is, moreover, the Earl Marshal and Hereditary Marshal of England.
 The seat of the Duke of Norfolk is Arundel Castle in Sussex, although the title refers to the county of Norfolk.
 The current duke is Edward Fitzalan-Howard, 18th Duke of Norfolk.
 All past and present dukes have been descended from Edward I (see Dukes of Norfolk family tree).
 The son of Thomas Howard, 3rd Duke of Norfolk, was Henry Howard, Earl of Surrey; the earl was descended from both Edward I and Edward III.

 Duke of Richmond is a title in the Peerage of England that has been created four times in British history.
 It has been held by members of the royal Tudor and Stuart families.
 The current dukedom of Richmond was created in 1675 for Charles Lennox, the illegitimate son of King Charles II of England and a Breton noblewoman, Louise de Penancoët de Kérouaille; Charles Lennox was also made Duke of Lennox a month later.
 The Duke of Richmond and Lennox was furthermore created Duke of Gordon in the Peerage of the United Kingdom in 1876, meaning that the Duke holds three dukedoms— plus, in pretence, the French Duchy of Aubigny-sur-Nère— more than any other person in the realm.